 This series aims to give readers a more in depth analysis of human rights violations and developments in Latin America than news coverage provides.
 Additionally, we hope that a first-hand perspective from practitioners and scholars on the role and challenges of using international law to address urgent human rights problems is useful for our readers.
 We believe this debate provides a grounded analysis that could suggest some directions for future international and regional human rights advocacy in the Latin America specifically, with hopes it will be useful for advocates across the global South.

-* Sean Luna McAdams and Celeste Kauffman are researchers at the Center for the Study of Law, Justice, and Society (Dejusticia).
+* Sean Luna McAdams and Celeste Kauffman are researchers at the Center for Law, Justice and Society (Dejusticia).